Custom Switchgear Solutions

 At the core of any power generation system lies the crucial aspect of superior control systems and switchgear.
-Enercon, a leading manufacturer in the industry, specializes in creating custom-designed switchgear for Low and Medium-Voltage on-site power applications of up to 15kV.
+Enercon, a leading manufacturer in the industry, specializes in creating custom-designed switchgear for low-voltage and medium-voltage on-site power applications up to 15kV.
 We proudly utilize all major brands of circuit breakers, tailoring each switchboard to meet your specific requirements.
-Furthermore, our Low and Medium-Voltage switchgear can be designed and labeled to meet the esteemed UL891 or UL1558 standards.
+Furthermore, our low-voltage and medium-voltage switchgear can be designed and labeled to meet the esteemed UL891 or UL1558 standards.

 -